-Lifestyle inflation is a natural part of earning more and moving up the chain at work – but it’s only acceptable if you’re spending within your means.
-As soon as you start going into debt to afford a certain way of living, it becomes problematic.
+Lifestyle inflation can be a natural part of earning more and moving up the chain at work.
+But it’s only acceptable if you’re spending within your means.
+As soon as you start going into debt to afford a certain lifestyle, it becomes problematic.

 Those who tend to ignore their debt may engage in the following red-flag behaviors:

 - Avoiding phone calls from creditors and collection agencies

 - Ripping up bills and statements without opening them